 Anyway, going to the cave’s entrance was a bit challenging for us.
 It just rained when we visited the cave (not a good idea) so the steep trail was covered with slippery mud.

 Immediately after spelunking, we decided to look for a beach to swim.
-We were done with island hoping and beach bumming the day before but we still longed for another beach.
+We were done with island hopping the previous day, but we still longed for another beach.
 We asked our guide and he brought us to Langub beach.
-The low tide allowed us to see the mound of ivory sand, the area we did not see when we passed the day before.

 We were busy frolicking and wading , so we did not immediately notice that the current was pulling us towards the rocky portion of the beach.
 So I grabbed the hands of the two of my companions and slowly walked against the current.
 Good thing that it was just a chest deep.
 The current is too strong and is extremely dangerous specially at high tide.
 Take extra caution when you decide to swim in Langub beach.